How to Turn Your Garage into a Sauna Retreat

 Remember to leave space for insulation and ventilation systems.
 These invisible elements are essential for a safe and comfortable sauna.

-· Step 3: Choose Your Sauna Type: Traditional vs Infrared
+Step 3: Choose Your Sauna Type: Infrared Sauna Vs Traditional Sauna

 The sauna you choose will affect the cost, buildout, and overall feel of the space.
 If you want the classic steam-and-wood experience, choose the traditional sauna.
 But.
 If you have limited space or want a simpler build, choose the best infrared saunas.